interactafraz/afcal/README.md

 # AFcal

 AFcal is a tool for setting up monthly and yearly reminders that can be accessed via a single RSS feed.
-It works great with services that allow RSS feeds as triggers to execute recurring actions, such as creating a card on a kanban board for manual NAS backups.
+It works great with services that allow RSS feeds as triggers to execute recurring actions.

-## Possible Use Cases
+## Possible use Cases

+* Use as trigger for creating a card on a kanban board for manual NAS backups
 * Low-priority tasks at home (like cleaning your washing machine filter every January 1st and June 1st)
 * Reminders for manually backing up family photos to an external drive
 * Quarterly meetings with your accountant to keep your business running smoothly